Shudder to Think

-Shudder to Think is an American alternative rock band.
-Formed in 1986, they released three albums on the Washington, D.C.–based label Dischord Records, and two on Epic Records.
-Their early work was largely influenced by post-hardcore although they gradually drew upon a wide range of stylistic influences, including power pop and glam rock.
+Shudder to Think is an American rock band from Washington, D.C., formed in 1986.
+During the course of their initial existence, the band released three albums on the D.C.–based label Dischord Records, and two on Epic Records.
+Their early work was largely influenced by post-hardcore, although they gradually drew upon a wide range of stylistic influences, including art rock and power pop.